edelstorm/documentations/docs/sign-up.md

 !!! info "Things you need to know about the AWS offer"

     1. Opening an account is free.
 The costs will be depending on the services you use.
-    2. The first month of using your instance (link glossary), that will allow you to have your website online, is free.
+    2. The first month of using your <a href="/help/glossary" target="_blank">instance</a>, that will allow you to put your website online, is free.
     3. You will need to buy a domain name in the process of this training.
     4. You can easily have a look at the details of your <a href="https://console.aws.amazon.com/billing/home#/" target="_blank">billing</a>.
     5. At any moment, you can leave AWS without any hidden costs.